TheWolek/armaFactionGenerator/readme.md

         "goggles": "", //class of googles, as well for each unit "nvg": "", //class of NVG, also for everyone "SL": { //SquadLeader cfg
-            "vest": "V_PlateCarrierL_CTRG", //class of vest, vest can be diffrent for every unit "headgear": "H_Cap_headphones", //class of headgear, also can be diffrent "backpack": "", // class of backpack, as well it can be diffrent for everyone.
-You can leave empty string, then unit will not have any backpack
-            "weapon": { //weapon section
+            "vest": "V_PlateCarrierL_CTRG", //class of vest, vest can be diffrent for each unit "headgear": "H_Cap_headphones", //class of headgear, also can be diffrent "backpack": "", // class of backpack, as well it can be diffrent for everyone "weapon": { //weapon section
                 "class": "arifle_Katiba_GL_F", //class of a rifle (primary weapon) "magazine": "30Rnd_65x39_caseless_green", //class of primary weapon mag